gjeunen/marsden_obj1_non-destructive_heDNA/README.md

 There are 8 ASVs that did not receive a taxonomic ID with the local BLAST search, including asv.32, asv.34, asv.
 41, asv.44, asv.48, asv.84, asv.107, and asv.106.
 These 8 ASVs will be manually searched against the full NCBI database with an [online BLAST search](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) with default settings.
 All BLAST results came back as "No significant similarity found." and all 8 ASVs will, therefore, be removed from the analysis.

 There are also 3 ASVs that received non-chordate taxonomic ID's, including asv.16, asv.17, and asv.25.
 These 3 ASVs will also be manually searched against the full NCBI database with an [online BLAST search](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) to ensure ASVs do not belong to the phylum Chordata.
 Results for the online BLAST search agree with results obtained from the local BLAST search, with all 3 ASVs assigned to echinoderm taxa.
-Given that the primers are not optimised for echinoderms and amplification will potentially highly variable, we will remove these ASVs from the analysis.
+Given that the primers are not optimised for echinoderms and amplification will potentially be highly variable, we will remove these ASVs from the analysis.

 Removal of these 11 ASVs resulted in a drop of an additional 21 samples.
-All samples are extractions from the calcereous sponge using different extraction techniques, including E74_3, E74_7, F174_1, F174_10, F174_6, F174_7, F174_8, P74_2, P74_3, T74_10, T74_3, T74_4, T74_5, T74_9, TW74_1, TW74_10, TW74_3, TW74_4, TW74_7, TW74_8, TW74_9.
+All samples are extractions from the Bryozoa using different extraction techniques, including E74_3, E74_7, F174_1, F174_10, F174_6, F174_7, F174_8, P74_2, P74_3, T74_10, T74_3, T74_4, T74_5, T74_9, TW74_1, TW74_10, TW74_3, TW74_4, TW74_7, TW74_8, TW74_9.

 Once we have exported the updated files after data curation, we have generated the final files for statistical analysis and can move forward with the statistical analysis.